MHD Turbulence: A Biased Review: A Reconnection Primer

-Do the differences between all these scenarios matter?
-Certainly not for the qualitative picture of recursive tearing quickly leading to the formation of a fully nonlinear plasmoid chain---the outcome promised at the end of \apref{app:multi} and described in detail in \apref{app:uls}.
+Thus, four recursive-tearing scenarios are available: \exref{eq:S_i_ST}, \exref{eq:S_i_STplus}, \exref{eq:S_i_TV}, and \exref{eq:S_i_TVplus}.
+Which of these you believe depends on which of the plausible assumptions discussed above you find most plausible---or best verified numerically (a hard task).
+Do the differences between them really matter?
+Certainly not for the qualitative picture of recursive tearing quickly leading to the formation of a fully nonlinear plasmoid chain.
 Once this has happened, i.e., once all $X$-points have fully collapsed, \exref{eq:vi_same}~will certainly be true at all levels \citep{uzdensky10,loureiro12}.
-However, if it were also true and, consequently, \exref{eq:embedding} untrue, during the initial recursive tearing, as it was in the original \citet{shibata01} and \citet{tenerani15,tenerani16} models, then I would not be able to wave away the role of the secondary islands in the disruption process, as I did in \secref{sec:MSC_vs_BL}.
+However, if it were also true and, consequently, \exref{eq:embedding} untrue, during the initial recursive tearing, as \citet{shibata01} and \citet{tenerani15,tenerani16} would have it, then I would not be able to wave away the role of the secondary islands in the disruption process, as I did in \secref{sec:MSC_vs_BL}.
 Indeed, modifying \exref{eq:vi_eff} to have $v_i\sim v_0$, one~gets \beq v_{i,\mathrm{eff}}^2 \sim v_0^2\frac{\lambda_i}{\lambda_0}, \eeq which corresponds to a spectrum of $\kperp^{-2}$ (cf.~\apref{app:chain_spectrum}).
 This could swamp the $\kperp^{-11/5}$ spectrum of the tearing-mediated turbulence (\secref{sec:spectrum_rec}) unless mitigated by some volume-filling effects \citep[as, e.g., in][]{tenerani20}.
-In any case, there would then be a legitimate question of how all these islands might modify, or even completely determine, the disruption-range statistics.
+In any case, there would then be a legitimate question of how all these islands might modify, or even completely determine, the tearing-mediated-range statistics.
 These issues are discussed in~\secref{sec:turb_sheet} and \apref{app:rec_driven}.